stich86/T99W175-simpleadmin/DOCUMENTAZIONE.md

 - `Default config files/`: XML baselines extracted from default modem env.
   - `mobileap_cfg.xml`: LAN IP, DHCP, APN template, and network defaults.
   - `mobileap_firewall.xml`: default firewall ruleset.
-- `modem_config`: interactive Bash CLI that mirrors most UI features (APN, band/cell lock, TTL, roaming, LAN IP, bridge mode, reboot, etc.)all credits to [stich86](https://github.com/stich86).
+- `modem_config`: interactive Bash CLI that mirrors most UI features (APN, band/cell lock, TTL, roaming, LAN IP, bridge mode, reboot, etc.) all credits to [stich86](https://github.com/stich86).
-- `www/`: root of the web payload the modem serves.
+- `www`: root of the web payload the modem serves.
   - HTML pages (`*.html`).
   - Static assets (`css/`, `js/`, `fonts/`, `favicon.ico`).
   - CGI helpers in `cgi-bin/`.
   - Front-end settings in `config/simpleadmin.conf`.
+- `scripts`: root of Linux scripts used by TTL and scheduler
+  - `ttl-override`: the script that set or remove the custom TTL configured with WebUI
+  - `init.d/crontab`: the script used to start or stop `crontab` daemon
+  - `systemd/crontab.service`: the wrapper that calls `/etc/init.d/crontab` script
+  - `systemd/ttl-override.service`: the wrapper that calls `/opt/scripts/ttl/ttl-override`

 ## HTML pages: what they do and how they do it
 ### `www/index.html` — Home / status